SMFB7/app-compat-9/README.md

 # Emoji Meaning
 📄 - Info.plist Method (use 👴🏻 method and change Info.plist's CFBundleVersion and CFBundleShortVersionString to either the latest version's number shown in App Store that is right below the app's name or the number that I tell you)
 👴🏻 - Older Version Method ("This app isn't compatible with device.
 Install newest compatible version?" in App Store)
-📴 - No Wi-Fi Method (use 👴🏻 method, disable Wi-Fi before using the app or use ConditionalWiFi tweak so that you can go to Settings > Wi-Fi, scroll down and disable the app's toggle)
+📴 - No Wi-Fi Method (use 👴🏻 method, disable Wi-Fi before using the app or use ConditionalWiFi tweak so that you can go to Settings > Wi-Fi, scroll down and disable the app's toggle).
+ConditionalWiFi might malfuction sometimes, as Subway Surf asked to update even though I had used ConditionalWiFi.
 🔍 - Works Using Web Version
 🔵 - Partially Works (add downsides here)
 🟢 - Fully Works